mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 be performed on either an online or offline computer with an empty blockchain and no Bitcoin balance.

+*NOTE: Beginning with v0.8.7a, MMGen supports testnet, allowing you to perform the entire set of MMGen operations without risking real funds (free testnet coins may be obtained at [https://tpfaucet.appspot.com/][2]).
+To use this feature, start bitcoind with the -testnet option and sync the testnet blockchain (about 9GB at this time of writing).
+To make MMGen use testnet instead of mainnet, supply the `--testnet=1` option as the first argument to all MMGen commands you run.
+To save typing, the option may also be set in the MMGen configuration file.*

-Note that all the filenames, seed IDs, Bitcoin addresses and so forth used in this primer are fake.
-Substitute real ones in their place as you go.
+Note that all the filenames, seed IDs, Bitcoin addresses and so forth used in this primer are fake and for purposes of illustration only.
 The up arrow (for repeating commands) and tab key (or Ctrl-I) (for completing commands and filenames) will speed up your work at the command line greatly.

 ### <a name=01>Basic Operations</a>

 #### <a name=02>Generate a wallet (offline computer):</a>

+*NOTE: Beginning with v0.8.8, MMGen supports a “default wallet” feature.
+After creating your wallet, MMGen will prompt you to make it your default.
+If you answer 'y', the wallet will be stored in your MMGen data directory and used for all future commands that require a wallet or other seed source.*

+*If you don't want your MMGen wallet stored in your MMGen data directory, then you may not to want to use this feature.
+Otherwise, it's recommended, as it saves you from having to type your wallet on the command line.*

+*The following examples suppose that you've chosen to use a default wallet.
+Bear in mind that if you hadn't, the wallet would need to be specified as an argument to all commands where it's relevant.*

 On your offline computer, generate a wallet:

 		$ mmgen-walletgen
 		...
-		MMGen wallet written to file '89ABCDEF-76543210[256,3].mmdat'
+		MMGen wallet written to file '/home/username/.mmgen/89ABCDEF-76543210[256,3].mmdat'

 ‘89ABCDEF’ is the Seed ID; ‘76543210’ is the Key ID.
 These are randomly generated, so your IDs will of course be different than these.